Low-sampling antibody-antigen modelling tutorial using a local version of HADDOCK3

 Answer expand_more

 In terms of iRMSD values we only observe very small differences in the best model.
-The fraction of native contacts and the DockQ scores are however improving much more after flexible refinement.
+The fraction of native contacts and the DockQ scores are however improving much more after flexible refinement, but increases again slightly after final minimisation.
 All this will of course depend on how different are the bound and unbound conformations and the amount of data used to drive the docking process.
 In general, from our experience, the more and better data at hand, the larger the conformational changes that can be induced.

 Is the best model always ranked as first?